followmyutopia/devextreme-documentation/concepts/30 Data Layer/5 Data Layer/2 Reading Data/15 Filtering/Filtering.md

         { name: "Last item", value: 3 }
     ]);

-Filtering conditions are specified as a filter expression, which is a set of binary filter expressions separated by group operators.
+Filtering conditions are specified as a filter expression, which is a set of filter expressions separated by group operators.
 The filtering conditions can be defined via the [filter](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#filter) configuration option or the [filter(filterExpr)](/Documentation/ApiReference/Data_Layer/DataSource/Methods/#filterfilterExpr) method of the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/).

 #####See Also#####
 - [Data Layer - Filtering Tutorial](/Documentation/Tutorial/Data_Layer/Filtering#Filtering)